tigerabrodi/rate-limiter/README.md

 - **Use Case**: When losing requests is not acceptable, and delays are tolerable.
 - **Pros**: No request is outright rejected.
 - **Cons**: Can lead to high latency and resource consumption if the queue becomes too long.

-# Fixed Window Counter

-Imagine a movie theater that sells tickets for each show.
-They have a policy: only 100 tickets can be sold per hour.
-This is to manage the crowd and ensure a comfortable experience for everyone.
-Each hour is a 'window' of time.
-At the start of each hour (say, 2 PM), the ticket count resets, regardless of how many were sold in the previous hour.
-If they reach 100 tickets at 2:45 PM, no more tickets are sold until 3 PM, when the next window starts.

-# Token Bucket

-Imagine you have a bucket that is being filled with water at a constant rate through a tap.
-Each time you need water, you take a cup and scoop out some water from the bucket.
-The bucket represents your token bucket, and the water is the tokens.
-You can only scoop as much water as is available in the bucket.
-If the bucket is empty, you must wait until it fills up again to scoop more water.
-The rate at which the bucket fills up with water is the rate at which tokens are added to your bucket.